tushef/Vue-Shopping-App/README.md

 o It implements different versions of pagination depending on the usercase

-o It is designed with CSS and SCSS in order to be more user-friendly
+o It is designed with SCSS for the responsiveness

-o Built on 2019 as a prototype for a studio based in Tirana, as a voluntary work in exchange for experience
+o It was build with the usage of AWS S3 and EC2